facebookresearch/esm/examples/inverse_folding/README.md

-# Inverse folding
+# Inverse folding with ESM-IF1

-The inverse folding module considers the problem of predicting a protein sequence from its backbone atom coordinates.
-This folder contains code for the ESM-IF1 inverse folding model, along with scripts to sample sequence designs for a given structure and to score sequences for a given structure.
+The ESM-IF1 inverse folding model is built for predicting protein sequences from their backbone atom coordinates.
+We provide scripts here 1) to sample sequence designs for a given structure and 2) to score sequences for a given structure.

 Trained with 12M protein structures predicted by AlphaFold2, the ESM-IF1 model consists of invariant geometric input processing layers followed by a